MISSION Monitoring Security

 During its years of operation, the MFO has faithfully served Egypt and Israel in managing their security relationship according to the terms of the Treaty of Peace and other agreed arrangements.
 This has been possible largely because our neutrality and objectivity have never been in doubt.
 In responding to the needs of the Parties, this has included taking on additional responsibilities, adjusting our mission as necessary to ensure its continuing effectiveness, and providing timely, detailed, and comprehensive reporting on our findings.

 Through the Liaison System envisaged by the Treaty of Peace, the MFO diligently fosters and facilitates dialogue between the Parties and successfully serves as an intermediary between them.
 Constant dialogue takes place among the Force Commander and the Chiefs of the Egyptian and Israeli Liaison Systems.
 At the working level, military officers from the Force Commander's staff meet daily with their counterparts in the Egyptian Liaison Agency with International Organizations (LAWIO) and the Israel Defense Force International Cooperation Division (IDFICD).
-Frequent discussions also take place between the Director General, his representatives in Cairo and Tel Aviv, and responsible officials in the Defense and Foreign Ministries of Egypt and Israel.
+Frequent discussions also take place between the Director General, her representatives in Cairo and Tel Aviv, and responsible officials in the Defense and Foreign Ministries of Egypt and Israel.
 These exchanges serve to reassure the Parties that the Treaty of Peace and related arrangements are being effectively monitored and to maintain confidence in the structure of the peace.
 Annual Trilateral Meetings in Rome provide opportunities for the Parties to exchange views at a senior level on the operations and finances of the MFO and review the past year's record of performance.

 Since its inception, the MFO has matured as an organization, reduced its operating costs, improved its efficiency, and performed its peacekeeping mission with agility, adaptability, professionalism, and pride.